Speaking Australian

 Change letters at the end of words

 Try changing the letters at the end of some words.
-If a word ends in ‘r’ replace it with a short 'a' sound.
-For example “after dinner” becomes “aftah dinnah”.
+If a word ends in 'r', replace it with a short 'a' sound.
+So "after dinner" becomes "aftah dinnah", "water" becomes "watah", and "butter" becomes "buttah".
+This is one of the most recognisable features of an Australian accent and once you hear it, you'll notice it everywhere.

 Illustration of a kangaroo with text "Kangaroo" and pronunciation "KANG-GA-ROO" on a pink background.